solidOxytocin/solidOxytocin/README.md

 badge is further down.

 I lean backend — Node/Express, Prisma, PostgreSQL, serverless on AWS — but I'm happy anywhere in the stack.
-Some things I've done that I'm proud of: led an Android → Angular + Capacitor rewrite, moved auth over to Cognito and dropped our crash rate ~70%, and I currently look after three production apps used by 2,000+ people.
+Some things I've done that I'm proud of: pioneered an Android → Angular + Capacitor rewrite, moved auth over to Cognito and dropped our crash rate ~70%, and I currently look after three production apps used by 2,000+ people.